-A message from Lewis with Casting Central and the LB Acting Studio team:
+A message from Lewis & the LB Acting Studio team:

-Systemic and Anti-Black racism has been at the forefront of our consciousness and we recognize that it permeates into the lives of our community, ourselves as teachers, and our students.
-Recent events have made it painfully clear that we have been remiss in some areas and blind in others.
-We will do better.
+Systemic racism is at the forefront of our consciousness and we recognize that it permeates the lives of our community, ourselves as teachers, and our students.
+Our goal as a studio is to actively listen to and amplify marginalized voices and provide a supportive space for BIPOC artists.

-We are committed to addressing anti-Black racism and upholding the human rights of those actors at our studio.
-We denounce all forms of racism including Canada’s treatment of Indigenous Peoples.
-We are turning awareness into action.
-We stand with you.
+We are committed to addressing racism or discrimination of any kind, and upholding the human rights of those actors at our studio.

-As a studio, we are committed to turning our role of Ally from a noun to a verb.
-We are committed to:
+As a studio, we are committed to turning our role of ally from a noun to a verb.

-- Create a BIPOC committee and mentorship program through community outreach to support our students, teachers, and staff
+- Creating a committee and mentorship program comprised of BIPOC alumni to support our students, teachers, and staff

 - Challenge the preconceived notions of race, gender, orientation, and age through the materials provided in class